glhrmfrts/islider/README.md

 ### Callbacks

-Currenly, there is only one callback 'onChange(index)', called when the current slide changes.
+Currenly, there is only one callback `onChange(index)`, called when the current slide changes.
 Use it like this:
 ```js
 $('.my-slider').iSlider({
   onChange: function(index) {